The Non-Orientable Topology of Condorcet's Paradox: Background

 In this paper, we are concerned with a particular simplicial complex known as a \term{nerve complex} of a family of sets.
 In essence, the nerve is a summary of the intersection pattern of a family of sets.
-When those sets are suitably chosen to cover a space, certain topological properties of the nerve complex reflect corresponding topological properties of that space.
-Nerve complexes are defined as follows.
-Given a family of sets $\mathcal{C} = \{ C_i \}_{i \in I}$, the nerve complex of $\mathcal{C}$ is a simplicial complex $\Nerve{\C}$ with vertex set $I$, and for any finite subset $\{ i_0, \dots, i_k \} \subseteq I$ of vertices, a $k$-simplex if and only if $C_{i_0} \cap \dots \cap C_{i_k} \neq \emptyset$.
-Moreover, a family $\mathcal{C}$ \term{covers} a set $X$ if $X = \bigcup_{i \in I} C_i$.
-See Figure \ref{fig:nerve-example} for examples of nerve complexes.
+When those sets are suitably chosen to cover a surface, certain properties of the nerve complex reflect properties of the original surface.